 Who We Are

-We are Teach and Travel Group Ltd. We trade under three brand names: i-to-i, LoveTEFL and TEFL Courses.com.
+We are Teach and Travel Group Ltd (part of the learndirect Digital Group).
+We trade under the brand names: i-to-i, LoveTEFL and TEFL Courses.com.
 Please be aware that if you consent to receiving communications you might see only one of the brand names when we contact you.

-The Teach and Travel Group Limited is the data controller and is responsible for your personal data.
+The Teach and Travel Group Limited, part of the learndirect Digital Group, is the data controller and is responsible for your personal data.

 Your Information/Your Personal Data